 Download MDRO Definitions

 Infection: Isolation of an organism, including a MDRO, from a patient specimen with symptoms of infection.

 Colonization: Isolation of an organism, including a MDRO, from a patient specimen without symptoms of infection.

 Acute care hospitals: Short- and long-term acute care hospitals (LTACHs).

 Long-term care facilities: skilled nursing homes (SNFs), nursing homes (NH), assisted living (AL),residential care (RC).

-- General definitions: an “unusual” number of patients or residents with MDRO clustered by time and place.
+- General definitions: an “unusual” number of patients or residents with the same healthcare-associated infection, including MDROs, clustered by time and place.

-- Working definition: two or more patients or residents in the same hospital unit or same LTCF with matching MDRO (genus, species) and onset dates within 6 months of each other.
+- Working definition: two or more patients or residents with a healthcare-associated infection in the same healthcare facility who have matching organism (genus, species), including MDROs, similar exposures, and onset dates within 12 months of each other.

 Data Collection and Basic Descriptive Epidemiology

 - Track cases using the Healthcare Associated Infection Case Log (pdf).
 The log can be completed by hospital or LTCF infection control staff; establishing a single point of contact is recommended.